 All the differences between Pokemon Sword and Pokemon Shield

-This November will see the legion of Pokémon fans worldwide getting ready to “Catch ‘em all” all over again, thanks to the release of the first true mainline entry to arrive on Nintendo Switch.
-As is tradition, the new Pokémon game will launch as two versions, Pokémon Sword and Pokémon Shield, ostensibly offering players the same experience albeit with some slight differences.
+This Friday will see the legion of Pokémon fans worldwide getting ready to “Catch ‘em all” all over again, thanks to the release of the first true mainline entry to arrive on Nintendo Switch.
+As is tradition, the new Pokémon game will launch as two versions, Pokémon Sword and Pokémon Shield (unless you opt for the package deal), ostensibly offering players the same experience albeit with some slight differences.

 It’s in this guide that we’ll highlight all the major differences between Pokémon Sword and Pokémon Shield.
 As already alluded to, they’re usually extremely minor, but important enough to series fans that some may even consider picking up both versions.
 So, it’s time to set the Pikachus apart from the peek-a-boos.
 Here’s all the differences between Pokémon Sword and Pokémon Shield (that we know of).

 A legendary Pokémon is exclusive to each version

 A time-honoured tradition for every Pokémon game is to include a flurry of new collectable creatures.
 Most of interest are what’s known as the legendary Pokémon, who once again take centre stage as the cover stars of Pokémon Sword and Pokémon Shield.
 Zacian is the new legendary pokémon for Pokémon Sword, and likewise Zamazenta makes his series debut in Pokémon Shield.
 Both legendary Pokémon remain exclusive to their respective game, at least until the inevitable third version of this generation of Pokémon game brings them together under one roof.